Mrsebastino/MS4_whisky_shop/README.md

 * My profile take you to a page where you can view your order history and edit your details
 * sign out take you to a page where you are asked to sign out
 * If you are not signed in you will be offered to log in or register.
-* If you are sign in and you are a register user, will view the ** Product Management ** link, this will take you to a page where you can add a new product to the shop.
+* If you are sign in and you are a register user, will view the **Product Management** link, this will take you to a page where you can add a new product to the shop.
 #### Footer
 * The footer is not present on all whisky's page.
-The reason behind this is that the page would, in normal shop, be very long, so there no need to have a footer a the bottom.
+The reason behind this is that the products page would, in normal shop, be very long, so i didn't saw the need to have a footer a the bottom.
 On other pages that don't have as much content the users can see the footer without scrolling endlessly.
 #### Home page
 * Enter our cellar button.
 * Footer with logo return to home page(or reload) on the left and social media links on the right.